-IB Diploma Programme Course Certificates
+Course Certificates

-Students working toward the Regents Diploma can earn certificates for each of the IB Diploma Programme courses they complete.
-Students can take anywhere from one to six IB Diploma courses depending on individual needs.
-These certificates will be conferred by the IB and can be used in conjunction with the Regents Diploma to apply to university.
+Students not attempting the full Diploma or not earning the full Diploma can still earn certificates for each of the courses they complete and pass.
+Students can take anywhere from one to six Diploma courses depending on individual needs.

-Expectations of Sixth Form Students
+Expectations of Sixth Form (DP) Students